 Around the world, ‘normal’ for too many girls is facing roadblocks that challenge their power, freedom and equality just as they enter womanhood.
 Child marriage, in particular, often forces girls to drop out of school and become mothers before their young minds and bodies are ready.
 But inspiring women like Teresa, Juliana and Maria are working to protect girls and create a future where all can exercise their rights.

-This International Women’s Day, Plan International Canada is calling on Canadians like you to join women like Teresa, Juliana and Maria to #DefyNormal, by listening to girls and helping to amplify their voices.
+Plan International Canada is calling on Canadians like you to join women like Teresa, Juliana and Maria to #DefyNormal, by listening to girls and helping to amplify their voices.
 Together, we can support girls in becoming empowered, confident women ready to unleash their full potential.